 Documentation

-dusk is a small systems language that compiles to native code.
+Dusk is a small systems language that compiles to native code.
 The documentation is split into four sections: guides teach the language by task, the language reference states the rules precisely, the standard library pages document each shipped module’s API, and tooling covers the compiler CLI, the dawn package tool, and the roadmap.

 Guides

 Section titled “Guides”Task-oriented walkthroughs, in roughly the order you will want them.
-New to dusk?
+New to Dusk?
 Start with Getting started and the Language tour.

 - Getting started: install the toolchain and run your first program.